USCIS processing times —

 For your exact, current figure, use the official USCIS processing times tool — select your form, classification, and service center for a live estimate and the receipt date USCIS is currently working through.

-Planning around the clock.
+Planning around the timeline.

 Processing time drives when you can start work, when you can travel, and which path is fastest overall.
 The right move depends on your category, your deadline, and whether you are inside or outside the US.